GrammaticalFramework/gf-core/doc/hackers-guide/LambdaCalculus.md

 ```
 we branch only after encountering the variant in the `s2` field.

-The implementation for variants requires the introduction of a nondeterministic monad with a support for logical variables.
+The implementation for variants requires the introduction of a nondeterministic monad with a support for mutable variables.
 See this [paper](https://gup.ub.gu.se/file/207634):

 Claessen, Koen & Ljunglöf, Peter.
 (2000).
 Typed Logical Variables in Haskell.
 Electronic Notes Theoretical Computer Science.
 41. 37.
 10.1016/S1571-0661(05)80544-4.